 I'm a big believer in asking questions to get you thinking and I'm okay with uncomfortable silences as they give people time to think and respond.
 When you ask a question, I will do one of several things: give you straight forward answer (esp. for class administration question), ask clarifying questions (this will help me better understand what you're asking), ask leading questions (to help you claim ownership of the answer to the question you initially asked), and/or open the question up to class discussion.
 I might do other things such as asking for some time to think more deeply about your question but I will get back to you.

-Important Dates for the Spring 2024 Semester
+Important Dates for the Fall 2024 Semester

-• Classes Begin on Monday, January 8, 2024
+• Classes Begin on Monday, August 26, 2024

-• Regular Drop Deadline is Saturday, January 13, 2024
+• Regular Drop Deadline is Saturday, August 31, 2024

-• Regular Add Deadline is Sunday, January 14, 2024
+• Regular Add Deadline is Sunday, September 1, 2024

-• Final Exam Conflict Filing Period is February 12 to March 3, 2024
+• Final Exam Conflict Filing Period is September 30 to October 20, 2024

-• Late Add/Drop Deadline is Friday, April 5, 2024
+• Late Add/Drop Deadline is Friday, November 15, 2024

-• Withdrawal Deadline is Friday, April 26, 2024
+• Withdrawal Deadline is Friday, December 13, 2024

-• Classes End on Friday, April 26, 2024
+• Classes End on Friday, December 13, 2024

 This course seeks to prepare you to have a solid foundation of the core ideas in the Analysis of Variance (ANOVA) toolbox.
 To this end, I anticipate that we will cover the following concepts: